 - Wait for the process to complete.

 As previously mentioned, resetting Windows 10 will delete all files and folders from your C drive and reinstall Windows 10, so if the issue was caused by a software problem the reset process should fix it.
-If the problem remains, the cause if probably faulty hardware.

-Solution 5 – Check your hardware
+9. Check your hardware

 Make sure to remove any recently installed hardware and check if your PC works without it.
-If no new hardware was installed, then the issue is probably a faulty hardware.
+If no new hardware was installed, then the issue is probably faulty hardware.

 BSoD errors are most commonly caused by your RAM, so be sure that your RAM is working properly.
-You can do that by removing all but one installed RAM modules and testing if your computer works properly.
+You can do that by removing all but one installed RAM module and testing if your computer works properly.
 Do this until you find the faulty module.